udus122/checkbox-time-tracker/README.md

 Insert timestamp when you check off the checkbox.
 Examples are below.

-Timestamp format is `HH:mm` and if you want to include the end time, use `HH:mm-HH:mm`
+The default timestamp format is `HH:mm` and if you want to include the end time, use `HH:mm-HH:mm` You can also insert date, like: `YYYY-MM-DD HH:mm`

+For more information, see [Settings](#settings).

 ## Screenshots